tataraba/simplesite/docs/00_Preface.md

 httpx
 ```

-Next, make sure to activate your virtual environment and install your dependencies ([see above for more detail on installation](#installing)).
+Next, make sure to activate your virtual environment and install your dependencies.
 The command to install from your requirements file is `python -m pip install -r requirements.txt`.

 > Note: If you use a package manager, you could use the `pyproject.toml` file included in this template instead.